HirofumiKK/mini_mouse/README.md

 # mini_mouse
-code for a car that detects and runs on a road of black tape on a white paper
+code for a car that detects and runs on a road of black tape on a white paper created as a final project for Electrical Engineering 3: Introduction to Electrical Engineering created together with my group member Sean Chen: https://www.linkedin.com/in/seanchen98/